Donrwalsh/Shop/README.md

 - How to store Blueprint data? - first iteration in `database/data/account.json`

+- I need to store slots data and then guild perks data in the account data structure.

 # Scripts

 | Script | Language   | Status                            |